Pet Insurance Report 2020: Protect your pet with the right research

 ‘Dangerous’ dog breeds cost more to insure

 When it comes down to it, insurance is mostly about risk and pet insurance is no different.
-With this in mind, pet insurers will usually charge more to insure dog breeds classified as ‘dangerous.’
+With this in mind, pet insurance companies will usually charge more to insure dog breeds classified as ‘dangerous.’

 In fact, on average, so-called ‘dangerous’ dog breeds will cost around 77% more to insure.
 This extra cost comes in the form of a risk premium, which will be added to the overall cost of the pet insurance policy.